 If you are a registered patient you can complain about your own care.
 You are unable to complain about someone else’s treatment without their written authority.
 See the separate section further down.

-Complaints about a clinical member of staff such as a doctor or nurse should be made in writing to Complaints Management at Abington Medical Centre
+Complaints about a clinical member of staff such as a doctor or nurse should be made in writing to Lindsay McAdam, Complaints Manager at Abington Medical Centre

 BEFORE YOU MAKE A COMPLAINT:

-It is important to think about what you want to happen as a result of your complaint, and to make this clear at the beginning.
+It is important to let us know what your concerns are and what you want to happen as a result of your complaint.
 You may want:

 - Someone to explain what has happened